dotku/lifestyle/README.md

 run your business hustles while you have a full time job.

 In this channel, I would focusing on how you can improve your lifestyle for sustainable growing.
-Basically risk control and investment would be the key!
+Basically Risk Control and Investment would be the key!

 Let's get started.